Skip to content

 The Bottom Line

 Your Nintendo Switch is worth more than you think, and it is worth more right now than it will be in three months.
 Nintendo hardware holds value better than any other console brand, but that value is not permanent.
-The Switch 2 is coming, and when it launches, the second-hand market will flood.
+The Switch 2 is here, its supply improves every month, and every restock pushes original Switch prices down further.

 Do not let your Switch follow the same path as every other piece of old tech: sitting in a drawer, losing value week by week, until you eventually bin it or give it away.